al-broco/mimosa-jscs/README.md

 `jscs.compiled`, `jscs.copied`, and `jscs.vendor` options.
 These
 options work just like the corresponding options for the [JSHint Mimosa plugin](https://github.com/dbashford/mimosa-jshint).

+`executeOnCompiledCode` determines whether JSCS runs on code before or after it is compiled.
+This defaults to `true` which means that JSCS runs on compiled code.
+So, for instance, it would not run on CoffeeScript, instead it would run on the compiled JavaScript.
+You may find you want to run on pre-compiled code.
+Some compilers, like [Babel](http://www.babeljs.io) will transform the style of the code when it compiles it.
+If running on the compiled output of Babel, JSCS will have many problems that cannot be avoided.

 To configure JSCS, set either the `jscs.rules` property, the `jscs.configFile` property, or both.
 JSCS configuration options are